ncsu-csc-510/Project3/README.md

 - 🛒 **Smart Shopping Lists**: Automatically generate and export shopping lists as PDFs.
 - 🍝 **Advanced Filters**: Search recipes by cuisine type, cooking time, or dietary preferences.
 - 🤝 **Social Sharing**: Easily share recipes with friends via Discord, Slack, or social media.
+- ⭐ **Instant Recipe Favorites**: Save your top recipes instantly with a single click!
+- 🍽️ **Share Your Own Recipes**: Unleash your inner chef by adding your own recipes!
+- 🥗 **Smart AI Nutrition-Based Recipe Filtering**: Find the perfect recipe that fits your dietary needs with advanced nutrition-based filtering!

 With CookBook, cooking becomes an adventure.
 What will you create today? 🥘👨‍🍳👩‍🍳
 ---